A Superstring Field Theory for Supergravity: Bosonic Ambitwistor String Field Theory

-The first step in any perturbation theory is to fix the gauge symmetries.
+The first step in any perturbation theory is to fix the spacetime gauge symmetries.
 As discussed in sections \ref{Target space gauge symmetries} and \ref{Recovering the Fierz-Pauli action}, there is a simple analogue of the Siegel gauge appropriate for the ambitwistor string; $\tilde{b}_0|\Psi\rangle=0$.
 The kinetic term then becomes

 where $\langle {\cal R}_{LR}|$ and $| {\cal R}_{LR}\rangle$ are appropriate reflection states.
-The propagator\footnote{An analysis of degenerating Riemann surfaces in the ambitwistor string in \cite{Ohmori:2015sha} gave a result which also included contributions for sectors of conformal weight $-1$ and $-2$ which gave rise to spurious singularities in the bososnic theory.
-In the treatment presented here, the constraint ${\cal L}_0|\Psi\rangle=0$ projects out such sectors and so such terms do not appear in our Siegel gauge propagator.} is then
+In the calculation of the quadratic action we used string fields that satisfied the constraint ${\cal L}_0=0$ or, focussing on the matter sector for simplicity, $L_0=2$.
+This suggests the propagator\footnote{An analysis of degenerating Riemann surfaces in the ambitwistor string in \cite{Ohmori:2015sha} gave a result which also included contributions for sectors of other conformal weights which gave rise to spurious singularities in the bososnic theory.
+In the treatment presented here, the constraint ${\cal L}_0|\Psi\rangle=0$ projects out such sectors and so such terms do not appear in our Siegel gauge propagator.}

-where $\delta({\cal L}_0)$ projects onto states for which ${\cal L}_0=0$ and the subscripts $L,R$ denote the Hilbert spaces to the left and right of the propagator.
-A useful identity is
+where $\delta(L_0-2)$ projects onto states for which $L_0=2$ and the subscripts $L,R$ denote the Hilbert spaces to the left and right of the propagator.
+Given that we worked with string fields $|\Psi\rangle$ such that $L_0=2$, it is possible that a more general function of $L_0$ could also appear in the propagator, to which the analysis presented in section \ref{The Ambitwistor string field} would only record the appropriate factors of $2$.
+As mentioned briefly in section \ref{new}, we may appeal to a possibly more elegant way to understand the scattering amplitudes of the ambitwsitor string is in terms of localisation and Morse theory \cite{Ohmori:2015sha}.
+A study of factorisation limits in \cite{Ohmori:2015sha} suggests a propagator of the form

-The derivation of (\ref{identity0}) is given in Appendix \ref{The Propagator Identity}.
-The picture we have is of an $n$-punctured Riemann surface $\Sigma_n$ constructed from a propagator connecting two Riemann surfaces which we denote by $\Sigma_L$ and $\Sigma_R$.
-These Riemann surfaces have $n_L$ and $n_R$ punctures respectively, where $n-2=n_L+n_R$.
-The real dimensions of the moduli spaces of these Riemann surfaces are $dim({\cal M}_{L})=2n_L-6$ and $dim({\cal M}_{R})=2n_R-6$ and so for the moduli space of the $n$-punctured Riemann surface to be correct, the propagator must carry one complex modulus.
-This modulus is denoted by $q$ in (\ref{identity0}) and appears in the gluing of the coordinates $z_{L,R}$ in the regions of the propagator on $\Sigma_{L,R}$ as

-The worldsheet vector fields $\vec{\nu}_q$ that appear in (\ref{identity0}) are associated with the modulus $q$.
-The identity (\ref{identity0}) will be very useful in understanding the role the propagator plays in perturbation theory.